 • Shelter - Short-term housing to help people avoid sleeping on the street (can take many forms, including: congregate, non-congregate, safe parking, tiny homes, motel vouchers, etc.)

-• Equity & Lived Experience - Ensuring the system is producing equitable outcomes and is informed by the people who are utilizing it
+• Lived Experience / Expertise - Ensuring the system is informed by the people who are utilizing it

 • Data - The metrics and outcomes providing overall accountability and feedback